karam94/git-football-transfers/3 - Pushing code/README.md

         SerieA.txt
 ```

-Open `SerieA.txt` and add write a line inside.
+Open `SerieA.txt` and add a line inside.

 Now type `git diff`.
-What do you think this command does?
+What do you think this command is doing?

 You can add files to be tracked using the `git add` command.

-You can either specifically say `git add SerieA.txt` in this case or `git add .` which will add any untracked files within the root of your current directory.
+You can either specifically say `git add SerieA.txt` in this case or `git add .` which will add any untracked files within the root of your current directory like a wildcard.

 Try doing this and then run a `git status` again.